dounai2333/CSNS-Chinese-Localization/README.md

 *Nexon Anti-Cheat: In the lower right of your screen with blue background, showing white text NEXON GAME SECURITY

+### Available arguments

+- -dontblock : Don't try to block any file so game can load it normally.

+- -autoexit : Automatically exit the program when everything is done, will wait 5 seconds before exiting.

 ### Will I be banned for using this on Steam server?
 Will, most likely **YES**.